 Some steps run only during test recoveries.

-Some steps run only with stretched storage.
+Some steps run only during real recoveries.

 Understanding recovery steps, their order, and the context in which they run is important when you customize a recovery plan.